 Leprosy, or Hansen's disease, is a chronic granulomatous infection caused by the bacteria M. leprae and, in some cases, M. lepromatosis.
 These bacteria have a slow multiplication rate, which explains the long incubation period and slow progression of the disease.
-Although rare, leprosy is still diagnosed in large numbers every year, mainly in Asia and Africa.
+Although rare, leprosy is still diagnosed in a significant number of cases every year, mainly in Asia and Africa.

 There are several classification systems for leprosy, but the most commonly used ones include the following types:

 The manifestation of symptoms varies depending on the individual's immune response and the stage of the disease.
-Leprosy's early signs and symptoms are as follows:
+Early signs and symptoms of leprosy include the following:

-The progression of leprosy can be slow, with symptoms appearing anywhere from 3 to 20 years after infection.
+The progression of leprosy can be slow, with symptoms sometimes taking up to 20 years to appear after infection, CDC (2025).
 The stages are generally characterised by the severity of leprosy symptoms and the body's immune response.

 As mentioned before, leprosy is caused by the bacteria M. leprae and, less commonly, M. lepromatosis.
 These bacteria primarily target the skin, peripheral nerves, mucous membranes of the upper respiratory tract, and the eyes.
 The manifestation of the disease varies among individuals based on their immune response, leading to different forms of leprosy.